scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 ```

 We first generate noisy one-dimensional data uniformely on an interval.
-Here, the noise is considered as *heteroscedastic*, since its amplitude increases linearly with $x$.
+Here, the noise is considered as *heteroscedastic*, since it will increase linearly with $x$.

 ```python
 min_x, max_x, n_samples, noise = 0, 5, 300, 0.5